Gshethgithub/GandCRunAnalysis/README.md

 GandCRunAnalysis
 ================

-This is the repo's README.md file for the Getting and Cleaning course, course project Run Analysis:
+##This is the repo's README.md file for the Getting and Cleaning course, course project Run Analysis:

+##I have created one CodeBook.md file that tells you what each line's variables, calculations, and conversions descriptions.

 ##I have created one R script called run_analysis.R that does the following:
 ##Merges the training and the test sets to create one data set.